 Our key work in this area is listed below.

-Dementia in hospital collaborative
+Dementia in hospitals collaborative

 The collaborative aims to improve the outcome of people with dementia in hospitals, by September 2021.
 To deliver this aim, teams will focus on five priority areas identified and agreed through a co-design process involving key stakeholders: